Travel insurance Canada

 Seniors travel insurance.
 Whether you’re making a trip to the grandkids or simply want to explore a new country, the golden years are perfect for long and relaxed travel plans.
 Pick a travel insurance policy that specially caters to seniors to make sure it includes any specific services or medical covers that you might need.
 Seniors’ travel insurance is usually a little more expensive, but it makes sense to spend a little bit of extra money and travel without worry.

 Travel insurance for pregnancy.
-You should know that pregnancy is considered as a pre-existing condition and you need to let your insurer know exactly what stage of pregnancy you’re at.
-While some insurers will cover you up until 26 weeks gestation, other travel insurance providers may cover you up until 32 weeks gestation.
+You should know that pregnancy is considered as a pre-existing condition and you need to let your provider know exactly what stage of pregnancy you’re at.
+While some will cover you up until 26 weeks gestation, other travel insurance providers may cover you up until 32 weeks gestation.
 But the terms and covers for each policy will vary so be sure you’ve read and understood what you’re buying.
 Remember that Sydney to Toronto is a 20-hour journey so don’t bank on flying back in case of an emergency.

 The cost of travel insurance to Canada